astrohart/MFR/MFR.FileSystem.Enumerators/README.md

-This method searches either the top-level folder only, or all subfolders, as dictated by the argument of the `searchOption` parameter.
+This method only returns those folders in the top level of the folder whose fully-qualified pathname is specified for the `path` parameter's value.

 ##### Parameters